 The pros of an Adjustable Rate Mortgage are during the initial fixed-rate period you can pay lower rates and over the long-term you could spend less on interest.
 The cons include relying on factors outside of your control, like the real estate market.
 Your mortgage rates could increase, possibly becoming too unaffordable.

 Stonebridge Mortgage Group can help you decide which best fits your goals.
-We can also help get you pre-approved for a mortgage and help with your real estate loans and other mortgage solutions, both residential and commercial.
-We serve the greater Portland area and are in Gresham, Oregon.
+We can also help get you pre-approved for a mortgage and help with your real estate loans and other We serve the greater Portland area and are in Gresham, Oregon.

 Call Stonebrige Mortgage at 503.661.5580 for help in choosing the right mortgage loan for you.